Why this exists

 Mercata is the opposite shape.
 It is built to be shaped by the firm, not shipped to the firm.
 Your data, your sources, your sector vocabulary, your investment process.
 The product absorbs them and becomes the firm's system.

 Your analysts do the work.
-Your PMs make the calls.
 Your firm sets the philosophy.
-Mercata holds it all together so it compounds, instead of leaking away with every quarter and every departure.
+Mercata holds it together so it compounds, instead of leaking away with every quarter and every departure.

 Who we work with

-Lean fundamental funds that take their own thinking seriously.
+Lean fundamental funds that take their own judgment seriously.

 Long/short and multi-strategy hedge funds, typically $50M to $2B in AUM.
 PMs, COOs, and CIOs at firms small enough to feel the cost of forgetting and large enough to feel the cost of standing still.